 Bullet marks breakthrough in hunt for Monster of Florence

-The bullet, which dates from 1985, has been given to a special consultant tasked with verifying whether it was shot from a Beretta cal.
-22 or from another gun.
-Mauriot and Kraveichvili were killed on the night between the 7th and 8th September 1985.
-Mauriot was shot to death and stabbed while sleeping in their small tent in a woodland area near San Casciano.
+Mauriot and Kraveichvili, the Monster of Florence’s final victims, were killed on the night between the 7th and 8th September 1985.
+Mauriot was stabbed and shot to death while sleeping in their small tent in a woodland area near San Casciano.
 Kraveichvili was killed while trying to escape.

-It is currently unknown whether or not the discovery will produce any results.
-Although the public prosecutor’s office has yet to disclose whether or not the discovery has advanced the investigation, investigators will without doubt be able to ascertain which model of gun was used in the homicide.
+It is currently unknown whether or not the bullet’s discovery will produce any results.
+Although the public prosecutor’s office has yet to disclose whether it has advanced the investigation, investigators will without doubt be able to ascertain which model of gun was used in the homicide.